wilddolphin2022/webrtcsays.ai/README.md

 - Generate self-signed certificates if needed

 ### Required Steps for Speech-Enabled Builds
-If you want to build with speech (Whisper integration), you must:
+If you want to build with whillats (Whisper/Llama/TTS integration), you must:
 1. Initialize and update submodules:
    ```bash
    git submodule update --init --recursive